etotoja/CurrencyGoldCalc/readme.md

 >CurrencyGoldCalc.lnk

-Shortcut for executing an app
+Shortcut to /dist/pl_main.exe for executing an app

 <br>